Skip to main content

 They send me a frown emoji.
 Even worse, they tell me.
 Not only are things rocky, but that partner isn’t even trying to make things right.
 If anything, it seems like they’re playing games.
 Punishing with the silent treatment.

-Oh God, they write.
-Do you think that could be affecting my other relationship?
+Oh God, they write. _Do you think that could be affecting my other relationship? _

-Hard to tell, I write.
-But it wouldn’t be the first time I’ve seen it happen.
+_Hard to tell, _I write. _But it wouldn’t be the first time I’ve seen it happen. _

 *